-Duct cleaning and proving works shall be completed, and the duct cleaning/proving report submitted for review for EirGrid's acceptance prior to the cable being pulled.
+Duct cleaning and proving works shall be completed, and the duct cleaning/proving report submitted for EirGrid review prior to the cable being pulled.

-Ample notice (>4 weeks) shall be provided to allow EirGrid witness this activity.
+Appropriate notice (>4 weeks) shall be provided to allow EirGrid witness this activity.

 The ducts shall be thoroughly cleaned internally to ensure no foreign matter including water remains inside.
-The ducts shall be cleaned and proved using a clean, stiff brush, mandrel and sponge with diameter as outlined in Table 8 below.
+The ducts shall be cleaned and proved using a clean, stiff brush, mandrel and sponge with diameter as outlined in Table 7 below.
 A sponge can be used to remove the water from the duct section prior to proving.